aletgn/b-fade/docs/_pages/eh_crack.rst

         pred = bay.predictive_posterior(aIntSamples, dataset, aFunction)

 where ``aIntSamples`` is the number of samples drawn from the posterior, and ``dataset`` is an instance of `bfade.dataset.Dataset`.
 Importantly, ``aFunction`` can be used to load numpy functions to process the predictions.
 For instance, we can compute the mean and the standard deviation by passing ``np.mean`` and ``np.std`` , respectively.

+Similarly to the frequentist counterpart, we prefer to retrieve the predictive posterior by using the corresponding viewer's interface (see the forthcoming sections).